Western Pennsylvania Medical College

 Paull describes the entrance requirements as “considerably more lax than today.”
-Students needed only a diploma from a high school, normal school or college for admission.
+For admission students needed only a diploma from a high school, normal school or a college.
 There was no examination.
 The original two-year program was expanded to three years in 1890 and to four years in 1896.
 Enrollment reached 150 by 1890.
 The 1901 catalog claims “about 350” for the previous year.
 While the school rejected female applicants in 1888, the Owl shows that ten coeds were among the 359 students in 1908.

 The Owl shows chapters of five medical fraternities operating at Western University, providing social and professional outlets for students.

 In 1892 the medical school became the Medical Department of Western University, while retaining its identity as a “self-governing and self-sustaining” entity.
 In following years, the medical school’s indebtedness increased while facilities and academic standards deteriorated.
 Finally In 1908, the university (now named the University of Pittsburgh) bought the medical college outright.
 The Flexner report a year later noted the improved conditions at the medical school.